 But why has Ebola become such a hot topic of terror-provoking media coverage?
 There are a few potential reasons:

 - It’s very foreign to us in the U.S. (thankfully): how many of us actually know someone infected with Ebola?

 - It’s potentially fatal: it has an over 50% death rate.
 Scary.

 - It’s gross (at least for many non-health professionals): who wants to think about bleeding out of every orifice?

 The media needs to sell, and Ebola sounds like a perfect storyline.
-But as my colleague, Everyday Einstein, covered in his podcast about the science of (and studies on) Ebola, the "facts" reported by the media aren't always clear, or correct.
+But as my colleague, Ask Science, covered in his podcast about the science of (and studies on) Ebola, the "facts" reported by the media aren't always clear, or correct.

 So before you dash to the nearest hospital the next time you run a fever, let’s find out what it really is, how it’s contracted, and understand the reality of such a disease spreading in the U.S.

 Ebola is a virus that is named after the Ebola River in the Democratic Republic of Congo, where it first was identified in 1976.
 There are currently 5 strains of the virus, with 4 out of the 5 causing disease in humans.
 It is suspected that it first originated from fruit bats, and then spread to humans.